YU-MITC/moodle-mod_kalmediares/README.md

 * fixed javascript files based on JSDoc warnings.
 * fixed javascript files in order to support the Safari 12.x/13.x on macOS.
 * added privacy functions ans strings to comply with GDPR.
-* fixed some statements in grade_submission.php, in order to adjust player size for "classic" theme.
 * fixed "Requirements" in README.md.

 Version 1.3.2

+* fixed some statements in access_logs.php, and kalmediares.php, in order to use language strings.
 * fixed  backup and restore scripts, in order to backup/restore courses in the Moodle 3.x.
+* fixed some statements in lib.php, backup_kalmediares_stepslib.php, and restore_kalmediares_stepslib.php, in order to backup/resotore mdl_kalmediares_log table.

 Version 1.3.1

-* fixed locallib.php, in order to resolve a problem about submission remaining datetime.
+* fixed README.md, in order to support sub-plugin of Atto HTML editor.
-* removed unused comments from renderer.php.
+* fixed some statements in view.php,

 Version 1.3.0

-* fixed some statements in backup_kalmediaassign_stepslib.php, in order to backup assignment's informations correctly.
-* fixed some statements in renderer.php and grade_submissions.php, in order to correctly display submissions that have been submitted or require grading.
+* fixed statements in lib.php, renderer.php, export_excel.php, view.php, trigger.php, install.xml and upgrade.php, in order to reduce a time it takes to display students' access logs.
-* fixed some statements in locallib.php, renderer.php, and view.php, in order to correctly judge whether the submission / resubmission is permitted.
+* fixed some statements in backup_kalmediares_stepslib.php, in order to backup resource's informations correctly.

 Version 1.2.2

+* fixed some statements (about UIConf ID) in view.php, in order to solve a problem that unnecessary javascript codes are loaded.
-* fixed lib.php, mod_form.php, upgrade.php and install,xml, in order to display module's introduction on a moodle course page.
+* fixed some statements in lib.php and mod_form.php, in order to display module's introduction on a moodle course page.

 Version 1.2.1

-* fixed some statements in single_submission_form.php, according to changes of local plugin (local_yukaltura).
+* fixed some statements in renderer.php, according to changes of local plugin (local_yukaltura).
-* fixed some statements in preview.php, based on JSDoc warnings.
+* executed minimization to playtrigger.js, base on JSDoc warnings.

 Version 1.2.0

-* fixed some statements in view.php, in order to permit students to upload/record new movie in editing page of activity module (In order to permit upload/record, administrators must set some items in configuration page of local_yukaltura).
+* fixed some statements in view.php, in order to permit teachers to upload/record new movie in editing page of resource module (In order to permit upload/record, administrators must set some items in configuration page of local_yukaltura).
-* fixed some statements in grades_updated.php, media_submitted.php, submission_detail_viewed.php, and submission_page_viewed.php, in order to respond to backup and restore mechanisms in recently versions of Moodle.
+* fixed some statements in media_resource_played.php, and media_resource_viewed.php, in order to respond to backup and restore mechanisms in recently versions of Moodle.

 Version 1.1.8

 * added statements about "Requirements" in README.md.
-* fixed some statements for support "Boost" theme in grade_submission.php, and kalmediaassign.css.
 * fixed copyright statements in all scripts.

 Version 1.1.7